 They were both widows with no means of support.
 In Biblical times women were not independent beings.
 If they were not under the support and care of a male family member than a life of poverty was inevitable.
-As appalling as this might seem to us moderns it does lend us an illustration of the truth that as human beings we are not independent creatures and when we are not under the care and support of the most powerful and provisionary God of the universe our lives are spiritually destitute and poverty stricken Without Him, our willing strong and able Kinsman-Redeemer, The Lord Jesus Christ, we are without hope in this world
+As appalling as this might seem to us in these times it does give us a great illustration of dependence as it concerns ourselves and God.
+As human beings, we are not independent creatures and when we are not under the care and support of the most powerful and provisionary God of the universe our lives are spiritually destitute and poverty-stricken Without Him.
+He is our willing strong and able Kinsman-Redeemer, The Lord Jesus Christ.
+Without Him, we are without hope in this world

 Naomi describes this newly discovered prospect in terms of finding "rest" for Ruth via a relationship with Boaz just as our rest is found via a relationship with Jesus.

-Another occurrence of this word is found in I Chronicles chapter 6 concerning the ark of the covenant finding a "resting" place among God's people during the reign of King David, Israel's second king after the time of the Judges, representing our spirit life.
-Saul the first king is a picture of our flesh.
+Another occurrence of this word is found in I Chronicles chapter six.
+It concerns the ark of the covenant finding a "resting" place among God's people.
+The setting occurs during the reign of King David, Israel's second king after the time of the Judges, representing our spiritual life.
+Saul, the first king of Israel, is a picture of our flesh.
 During the time of the judges when the story of Ruth takes place "when there was no king in Israel and everyone did what was right in his own eyes".
-The ark of the covenant representing the presence of God was being drug all over the place including pagan shrines.
+The Ark of the covenant representing the presence of God was being dragged all over the place including pagan shrines.
 Could it be said that when our walk is in submission to God as our King and not our flesh, He finds a resting place in us?

-We will see in the remainder of this story how "relative", relevant, and necessary a covenant relationship with our kinsman redeemer the Lord Jesus Christ is to the redemption, restoration, and rest in our own lives, who redeemed us with His own blood.
+We will see in the remainder of this story how "relative", relevant, and necessary a covenant relationship with our kinsman-redeemer the Lord Jesus Christ is the redemption, restoration, and rest in our own lives, who redeemed us with His own blood.

 The Concept of Redemption

 The concept of redemption is largely an unfamiliar one in modern culture.
-So to understand a bit better Naomi's excitement about this prospect a little background information may be helpful in understanding the principle and purpose of redemption which hopefully will inspire a bit of revelation and excitement on our part as we see how this plays out in our own personal application of this lesson, as well as help us to understand, better, the phenomenally expensive and necessary transaction that was made on our behalf to restore the possibility once again of an eternal relationship with God and rest with Him as it was in the beginning.
+So to understand a bit better Naomi's excitement about this prospect a little background information about the principle and purpose of redemption may be helpful.
+Hopefully, it will inspire a bit of revelation and excitement on our part as we see how this plays out in our own personal application of this lesson.
+As we shall study this redemption was a phenomenally expensive and necessary transaction that was made on our behalf to restore the possibility once again of an eternal relationship with God.

-Gesenius defines the Hebrew word gaal (redeem) as meaning to buy back.
+Gesenius defines the Hebrew word for "redeem" (gaal) as meaning "to buy back".
 This can be in reference to a person, possession or property.
-This particular word for redemption is used 10 times in the tiny four chapter book of Ruth, which makes this word highly significant in relevance to this story.
+This particular word for redemption is used ten times in the tiny four-chapter book of Ruth, which makes this word highly significant in relevant to this story.

-We sold ourselves to sin in Adam and became slaves and hostages to sin until someone who was able and willing paid the ransom to buy us back.
-We will look a bit later about the requirements of a redeemer, as in him having to be willing and able.
+We became slaves and hostages to sin through Adam until someone who was able and willing paid the ransom to buy us back.
+We will look a bit later about the requirements of a redeemer.

 The redemption or ransom price was more than money could buy.
 It cost God the most precious thing He had namely His one and only Son.
 The wages of sin was death (Romans 6:23) and the ransom price was life in exchange.
 Beings we were all dead in our trespasses (Ephesians 2:1) there was nothing in us or this world that could pay that price.

-you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot ~ I Peter 1:18-19
+you were not redeemed with corruptible things, like silver or gold, from your aimless conduct received by tradition from your fathers, but with the precious blood of Christ, as of a lamb without blemish and without spot

 The costliness of His free gift of redemption is measured by the largeness of the sacrifice that was made.
-What a costly sacrifice for a holy and just God to suffer and die for the man He made who committed high treason as well as adultery, against Him.
+What a costly sacrifice for a holy and just God to suffer and die for the man that He made who committed treasonous adultery, against Him.

-Ruth came with no dowry (gift from the brides family to the groom) there was nothing in it for Boaz Matthew Henry explains so eloquently how this mirrors our Lord Jesus:
+Ruth came with no dowry ( a gift from the brides family to the groom) there was nothing in it for Boaz Matthew Henry explains so eloquently how this mirrors our Lord Jesus:

 "Our Lord Jesus is our Goel, our Redeemer, our everlasting Redeemer.
 He looked, like Boaz, with compassion on the deplorable state of fallen mankind.
 At vast expense he redeemed the heavenly inheritance for us, which by sin was mortgaged, and forfeited into the hands of divine justice, and which we should never have been able to redeem"

-At first glance when reading the Bible text this verse is seemingly random and one might think what does this mean?
-This verse is in reference to the Lord's instructions to Moses about how to observe the Passover, which centered around a sacrificial lamb and is an image of the innocence that was to be slain to save us.
+At first glance, this verse is seemingly random.
+It is recorded in reference to the Lord's instructions to Moses about how to observe the Passover, which centered around a sacrificial lamb and is an image of the innocent being that had to be slain to save us.

-If we back up to Exodus 13:2, the Lord tells Moses that the first born of both man and beast are His, recalling that the blood of the lamb spared their first born from the angel of death that fell on all who did not cover their doorposts with the blood of a sacrificial lamb, which images for us how the death of Jesus the lamb of God was the prerequisite and substitute for our redemption and deliverance from the bondage of sin and self, illustrated by the Israelites in bondage to Pharaoh and Egypt and their miraculous deliverance from that.
+If we back up to Exodus 13:2, the Lord tells Moses that the firstborn of both man and beast are His.
+Recall that the blood of the lamb spared their firstborn from the angel of death that fell on all who did not cover their doorposts with the blood of a sacrificial lamb.
+This illustrates for us how the death of Jesus the Lamb of God was the prerequisite and substitute for our redemption and deliverance from the bondage of sin and self.
+It exhibited the Israelites in bondage to Pharaoh and Egypt and their miraculous deliverance from that.